riemarc/blockplotlib/readme.md

 other one in the respective matplotlib figure using a blockplotlib function.

-More example can be found under `blockplotlib/examples/`.
+More examples can be found under `blockplotlib/examples/`.

 ## Installation